3C277.1 e-MERLIN workshop: Part 1 - Calibration

 overwrite=True)

-Zoom to help decide what phase solution interval to use.
-The integration-to-integration scatter is noise (mostly instrumental) which cannot be removed but the longer-term wiggles are mainly due to the atmosphere.
+Zoom in to help determine which phase solution interval to use.
+The integration-to-integration scatter is mostly instrumental noise that cannot be removed, while the longer-term wiggles are primarily due to the atmosphere.

-We want to derive corrections to reduce these to about the level of the noise or at least to less than 5-10 deg.
-The longer a solution interval, the better the S/N, but the interval has to be short enough not to average over the wiggles.
-To illustrate this, we have taken the phase fluctuations on spw 0, channel 55 and used different averaging intervals.
-This replicates the approximate solutions we would obtain when deriving the phases.
+We aim to derive corrections to minimise these to about the level of the noise or to less than 5-10 degrees.
+The longer the solution interval, the better the signal-to-noise ratio (S/N), but the interval must be short enough to avoid averaging out the fluctuations.
+To illustrate this, we have taken the phase fluctuations on spectral window 0, channel 55, and utilised different averaging intervals.
+This reflects the approximate solutions we would obtain when calculating the phases.

-As you can see, the various solution intervals will track the long term slopes fairly effectively, however, the short 60s wiggles are only effectively tracked by the 30s solution interval.
-If we used the >60s intervals, we would still have errors ~20 deg whereeas, with the 30s intervals, the residuals will be nearer 5 deg.
+As you can see, the various solution intervals will track the long-term slopes fairly effectively; however, the short 60-second wiggles are only effectively tracked by the 30-second solution interval.
+If we used the greater than 60-second intervals, we would still have errors of approximately 20 degrees, whereas with the 30-second intervals, the residuals will be closer to 5 degrees.

-QUESTION 4 What other effect, aside from atmospheric phase errors, is solved by calibrating phase against a point model at the phase centre?
-Answer The origin of phase is initially arbitrary, and different for each spw.
-The phase of a point source at the phase centre is flat at zero, so calibration should also line up all the phases close to zero, as well as taking out the wiggles.
+QUESTION 4: What other effects, aside from atmospheric phase errors, are addressed by calibrating the phase against a point model at the phase centre?
+Answer The origin of the phase is initially arbitrary and differs for each spectral window.
+The phase of a point source at the phase centre is flat at zero, so calibration should also align all the phases near zero while eliminating the wiggles.

 Let's continue.
-Using the solution interval, which can track the wiggles, we want to derive the phase solutions using the task gaincal:
+By using the solution interval, which can track the wiggles, we want to derive the phase solutions with the task gaincal:

 os.system('rm -rf bpcals_precal.p1')